haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-new-0.7.md

 ### Introduction

->   Warning: This article is a bit lengthy, please make good use of the directory!
+>   Warning: This article is a bit lengthy, so please make good use of the table of contents!

 Flavor is subjective, and similarly, preferences for coffee are subjective.

-However, we often still need objective data, not only for communication and exchange among enthusiasts but also to help us adjust parameters and improve a cup of bad coffee.
+However, we often still need objective data, not only for communication and exchange among enthusiasts but also to help us adjust parameters and improve a subpar cup of coffee.

-Over the past three years, when teaching the extraction theory course at NTU Coffee Club each semester, I always start with the "objective" data of coffee, more precisely, TDS (a measure of concentration) and extraction yield.
+Over the past three years, when teaching the extraction theory course at NTU Coffee Club each semester, I always start with the *objective* data of coffee, more precisely, TDS (total dissolved solids, a measure of concentration) and extraction yield.

-Since the extraction yield is calculated from TDS, measuring TDS has become the most crucial step in obtaining "objective" data about coffee.
-However, measuring TDS accurately is extremely difficult.
+Since the extraction yield is calculated from TDS, measuring TDS has become the most crucial step in obtaining *objective* data about coffee.
+However, measuring TDS accurately is extremely challenging.
 Even slight flaws in the process can lead to significant errors in the results.
-On Instagram or YouTube, it's common to see videos of measurements being taken in absolutely wrong ways, causing these "objective data" measurements to no longer be "objective," losing their original meaning.
+On Instagram or YouTube, it's common to see videos of measurements being taken in absolutely incorrect ways, causing these *objective* data measurements to no longer be *objective*, losing their original meaning.

 Currently, articles and resources about TDS measurement in Taiwan (or the Chinese-speaking world) are still quite scarce.
 Therefore, I wrote this article in hopes of initiating further discussion.
-In this article, I explain my TDS measurement workflow in detail, conduct an experiment to measure the impact of evaporation on TDS, and test several commonly used refractometer (the instrument used to measure the TDS) models on the market.
+In this article, I explain my TDS measurement workflow in detail, conduct an experiment to measure the impact of evaporation on TDS, and test several commonly used refractometer (the instrument used to measure TDS) models on the market.

-All experimental data in this article are [open source](https://docs.google.com/spreadsheets/d/1BQ1JWJI15t-FinSL4U_aB_1EJ0OXRj5Qxc3zgRUO_Ps/edit?usp=sharing), please feel free to use them, and if you have any insights or new findings about the data, please let me know!
+All experimental data in this article are [open source](https://docs.google.com/spreadsheets/d/1BQ1JWJI15t-FinSL4U_aB_1EJ0OXRj5Qxc3zgRUO_Ps/edit?usp=sharing), so please feel free to use them, and if you have any insights or new findings about the data, please let me know!

 ### What is TDS?

-We generally use TDS, total dissolved solids, to indicate the concentration of coffee.
+We generally use TDS to indicate the concentration of coffee.
 By definition, TDS is the amount of coffee mass that made it into your beverage $(M_{bev})$ divided by the beverage weight $(B)$.

 $$ \mathrm{TDS} = \frac{M_{bev}}{B} $$